Rōki Sasaki's perfect game

 On April 10, 2022, Rōki Sasaki of the Chiba Lotte Marines of Nippon Professional Baseball's (NPB) Pacific League threw a perfect game against the Orix Buffaloes at Zozo Marine Stadium in Chiba City.
-It was the 16th perfect game in NPB history.
+It was the 17th perfect game in NPB history, as recognised by international standards (the 2007 Japan Series Game 5 perfect game, the 16th in NPB history, is not recognised by NPB because it was a combined perfect game, but is internationally recognised as a perfect game).
 Sasaki tied a NPB single-game record with 19 strikeouts and set an NPB record with 13 consecutive strikeouts.

 Background

 Rōki Sasaki set a Japanese high school record when he threw a fastball at 163 kph, breaking the record set by Shohei Ohtani, who had achieved 160 kph.
 The Chiba Lotte Marines of Nippon Professional Baseball (NPB) selected Sasaki with the first overall pick in the 2019 NPB draft.
 Lotte had him train in bullpen sessions exclusively during the 2020 season to prevent injury.
 He made his NPB debut in 2021.

 Game synopsis

 The Marines played a home game against the Orix Buffaloes at Zozo Marine Stadium on April 10, 2022.
 Sasaki started for Lotte while Hiroya Miyagi, the Pacific League Rookie of the Year for 2021, started for Orix.
 The first two batters Sasaki faced grounded out.
 He completed the top of the first inning by recording a strikeout of Masataka Yoshida, who led the Pacific League in batting during the 2021 season.
 Lotte scored a run off of Miyagi in the bottom of the first inning with two singles followed by a run batted in (RBI) groundout.

 Sasaki then continued to strike out batters, striking out all three batters faced in the second, third, and fourth innings, setting a new NPB record with his tenth consecutive strikeout, also of Yoshida, in the fourth inning.
 The previous record had been set by Takao Kajimoto of the Hankyu Braves in 1957 and tied by Masayuki Dobashi of the Toei Flyers in 1958.
 Sasaki struck out the side in the top of the fifth inning, reaching 13 consecutive strikeouts.
 This also became a new world record, surpassing the 10 consecutive strikeouts achieved in Major League Baseball (MLB) by Corbin Burnes, Tom Seaver, and Aaron Nola.
 In the bottom of the sixth inning, Lotte scored five runs when Shogo Nakamura was hit by a pitch, followed by an RBI double by Brandon Laird, an RBI single by Adeiny Hechavarria, and a three RBI double by Kō Matsukawa, Lotte's 18-year-old catcher.